top of page

 If you don't want your money going to foreign countries, Israel is the one you should focus on, not the few countries we send aid to.
 If your belief is to stay out of foreign affairs, then you should campaign against our financial and military aid to Israel first.

-Are you advocating for housing, food, and healthcare for our citizens?
+Are you advocating for housing, food, and healthcare for American citizens?
 If you're saying we should put our own people first, you better be sure you're helping those in need here and not just using that as a flimsy talking point.

 Why don't they just leave?